-

 What about parking?

-GAYLEY - If you need to obtain a parking permit, please arrive 15 minutes prior to your scheduled appointment time.
+Gayley: If you need to obtain a parking permit, please arrive 15 minutes prior to your scheduled appointment time.
 You may park temporarily behind the donor center to obtain parking permit and instructions when you check-in on the second floor.
+For more information click here.

 Can I donate if I'm over 65?

 Yes.
-There's not an upper age cut off for donating blood, but there is a lower limit.
-You need to be 17 years old.
-Either way, we'll need you to review the
+There's no upper age cut off for donating blood, but there is a lower limit.
+You need to be 17 years old to donate.
+Either way, you should review the Donor Self-Screening Form.

 Does the UCLA Blood & Platelet Center run Blood Drives in the community?

-All the time.
-Community Blood Drives are a big part of what we do.
+Yes.
+Community blood drives are a big part of what we do.
 And if you know of a place that would like to have one, we'd love to hear about it.
-Give us a call at 310-267-0284 or email us at
+Give us a call at 310-825-0888, option 2 or email us at [email protected].

 May I bring someone with me when I come to donate?